-David Starkey, Program Director, Professor of English, is the Poet Laureate of Santa Barbara.
-He is author of two textbooks--Creative Writing: Four Genres in Brief (Bedford/St. Martin's, 2008) and Poetry Writing: Theme and Variations (McGraw-Hill, 1999)--as well as several collections of poems from small presses, most recently Starkey’s Book of States (Boson Books, 2007), Adventures of the Minor Poet (Artamo Press, 2007), Ways of Being Dead: New and Selected Poems (Artamo, 2006), David Starkey’s Greatest Hits (Pudding House, 2002) and Fear of Everything, winner of Palanquin Press's Spring 2000 chapbook contest.
-In addition, over the past eighteen years he has published more than 400 poems in literary magazines.
+DAVID STARKEY, Program Director, Professor of English, was Poet Laureate of Santa Barbara from 2009-2011.
+He has published seven full-length collections of poetry, most recently It Must Be Like the World (Pecan Grove, 2011), Circus Maximus (Biblioasis, 2013) and Like a Soprano (Serving House, 2014).
+In addition, over the past thirty-two years he has published more than 500 poems in literary journals such as American Scholar, Antioch Review, Barrow Street, Georgia Review, Poet Lore, Southern Review, Southern Humanities Review, and Southern Poetry Review.
 His plays have been produced in New York, Chicago, Los Angeles, Seattle, and elsewhere.
 With Paul Willis, he co-edited In a Fine Frenzy: Poets Respond to Shakespeare (Iowa, 2005), and he is the editor of Living Blue in the Red States (Nebraska, 2007).
 Keywords in Creative Writing, which he co-authored with the late Wendy Bishop, was published in 2006 by Utah State University Press.
-Bedford/St. Martin's will publish Creative Writing: Four Genres in Brief, an introductory creative writing textbook, in the fall of 2008.
-David currently teaches two sections of English 270, Introduction to Creative Writing.
+Bedford/St. Martin's published the fourth edition Creative Writing: Four Genres in Brief, an introductory creative writing textbook, in 2021.